The Stack Effect Unveiled: How It Shapes Your Home’s Comfort

 So, Is the Stack Effect Good or Bad?

-After a brief discussion explaining the stack effect, most homeowners assume it is always a bad thing and they’re basically right.
-What looks at first like a benefit, really isn’t.
 For example, the stack effect provides a natural form of ventilation that is energy efficient and low maintenance.
-The problem is the stack effect pulls air out of the basement or crawl space, which is often moist and could contain mold spores.
-On the other hand, with basement or crawl space waterproofing, this issue is reduced significantly.
+However, the stack effect can pull air out of the basement or crawl space, which is often moist and could contain mold spores.
+Basement or crawl space waterproofing can help address liquid water, but moisture control, vapor barriers, air sealing, and crawl space conditioning may also be needed.

 ideal crawl space humidity

-Finally, as noted above, the stack effect can result in higher energy costs.
-Since you are constantly struggling against the outside air, you will have to pay more to heat and cool the air in the home.
-This is a bigger problem when the basement or crawl space is not waterproofed, as this can raise the humidity level throughout the home and humid air is more difficult to heat and cool.
+• Higher Energy Costs: Since you are constantly struggling against the outside air, you will have to pay more to heat and cool the air in the home.
+This is a bigger problem when the basement or crawl space is not waterproofed, as this can raise the humidity level throughout the home and add to the air conditioner’s cooling and dehumidification load.

 Mitigating the Effects of the Stack Effect